microtrain/bootcamp/13-Express/02-Express.md

 * Process - Taking action on the client request.
 * Output - Using the product of our processing to send a *response* to the client.

 In Express, each endpoint is middleware.
-That is to www.example.com/hello will likely resolve to a file (aka: route to and endpoint) that contains a function called
+That is to say, www.example.com/hello will likely resolve to a file (aka: route to and endpoint) that contains a function that references */hello*.

 ```js
 router.get('/hello', function(request, response, next) {